janakaras/docker-in-the-cloud/README.md

 #### 3.3.
 Full Project Workflow Overview <a name="overall"></a>

 In the final version of the project it has been decided that the **Solution 2** (the Dockerhub image-based approach) will be used as the main method to deploy our container-based application to the EC2 machine.
-This has been done for image reusablitily and improved transparability reasons.
+This has been done for improved image reusablitily and solution transparency reasons.
 Therefore, commiting the main branch now triggers Workflow (1) *(see image below)* which is responsible for image creation and publishment to Dockerhub, which in its turn triggers Workflow (2) which: 1) sets up the EC2 Infrastructure using Terraform and 2) accesses the EC2 machine and composes the images fetched from Dockerhub.

 <br />
 <br />